PAN-DB private cloud is Palo Alto Networks on-premise

 cloud.
 If you deploy a PAN-DB private cloud, you must configure

-requires database and content updates to perform URL lookups, if
+the M-600 appliance requires database and content updates to perform

-the appliance does not have an active internet connection, you must
+URL lookups, if the appliance does not have an active internet connection,

-manually download the updates to a server on your network and then, import
+you must manually download the updates to a server on your network

 To authenticate the firewalls that connect to the PAN-DB private

 cloud, a set of default server certificates are packaged with the

 appliance; you cannot import or use another server certificate for

 authenticating the firewalls.
 If you change the hostname on the